schmoelder/diss/doc/04_implementation/01_process.md

 ### Event Dependencies

-To reduce complexity in process configurations within **CADET-Process**, dependencies between events can be specified.
+To reduce complexity in process configurations within CADET-Process, dependencies between events can be specified.
 These dependencies determine the occurrence times of one event based on the timings of other events.
 This method is particularly advantageous for advanced processes as it reduces the degrees of freedom and improves usability.
 Additionally, a {class}`~CADETProcess.dynamicEvents.Duration` can be defined to denote the time interval between two events.